Playing Gigs in Belgium

 Regional journalist collectives such as the AJP for the Province de Luxembourg often list press contacts on their websites.
 Try to identify the relevant journalists for culture and music and get in touch.

-Next to traditional paper music magazines such as Rif Raf, there are a number of websites and blogs which are interesting from a promotional point of view:
+Next to traditional paper music magazines, there are a number of websites and blogs which are interesting from a promotional point of view:

 Have a look at Court-Circuit's list HERE.